The Cuntz semigroup of some spaces of dimension at most two: Proof of Theorems and

-Consider now an arbitrary countably generated Hilbert C*-module $H$ over $C(X)$.
-By Corollary \ref{cormaind2}, we may assume it has the form $\bigoplus_{i=1}^\infty P_iC_0(U_i)$.
-Suppose that there are indices $i$ such that the subset $U_i$ is proper and nonempty.
-Let $i_0$ be the smallest such index.
-Then $P_jC_0(U_j)\cong C_0(U_j)$ for $j\geq i_0$.
-Also, by the remarks of the previous paragraph, we have
+\begin{proof}[Proof of Theorem \ref{sphere}] Let $H$ be countably generated Hilbert C*-module $H$ over $\Crm(X)$.
+By Theorem \ref{cormaind2}, we may assume that $H=\bigoplus_{i=1}^\infty P_i\Crm_0(U_i)$.
+Suppose that there are indices $i$ such that the subset $U_i$ is proper and nonempty and let $i_0$ be the smallest such index.
+Then $P_j\Crm_0(U_j)\cong \Crm_0(U_j)$ for all $j\geq i_0$ by part (i) of the previous lemma.
+Furthermore, by (ii) of the previous lemma,